Martchus/syncthingtray/README.md

         * The tray disconnects from the local instance when the network connection goes down.
 The network connection must be restored or the tray restarted to be able to connect to local Syncthing again.
 This is caused by Qt bug https://bugreports.qt.io/browse/QTBUG-60949.
-        * The dark mode introduced in Windows 10 is not supported, see https://bugreports.qt.io/browse/QTBUG-72028.
 * KDE limitations
     * High-DPI scaling of Plasmoid is broken under X11 (https://bugs.kde.org/show_bug.cgi?id=356446).
     * Plasma < 5.26.0: